sarthakchittawar/F1-Database-using-PyMySQL/README.md

+# F1 Database using PyMySQL

+## Notes to the evaluator

 1. A Max of 5 drivers' results are stored in the 2 results tables for Formula1, and 3 for MotoGP
 2. There are 22 drivers in f1 database and 6 in motogp
 3. Drivers' Championship & Construictors' Championship contains the current standings of the current season of whatever motorsport.